“The best defense is a good offense!”

 After years of legislative evolution, individual litigation by homeowners against their lenders has become a viable legal strategy that can be effective and affordable.
 Recent legislation in many states, most notably the Homeowner Bill of Rights (HBOR), gives homeowners the upper hand in defense of legal issues arising from their mortgage.
 Legislators are now holding lenders responsible for RESPA, TILA, HOEPA and HBOR violations, which were previously minimized in most courts.
 Additionally, “MERS” and “improper MHA declination” legal issues give homeowners additional causes of action.

-While the facts of each case are unique, the attorneys sponsored by MRP for lender litigation typically follow a procedure which includes the following steps:
+While the facts of each case are unique, the litigation attorneys promoted by MRP typically follow a procedure which includes the following steps:

 1. Conduct client interview and obtain all relevant documents.